kevinolega/callcentertrainingtips/_posts/2018-07-11-call-simulation.md

 Here are some rules that we follow during a call.

-**Never panic**.
+## Never panic.

 You learn to do this by being familiar with the situation.

 You become familiar with the situation by study and experience.

 In my case, I failed a few times until I understood common patterns.

 Take deep breaths before a call.

 Smile when you get nervous.

-**Never get angry**.
+## Never get angry.

 In a customer service situation, some customers will love you.